sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(loud_fruits).toEqual(['GUAVA', 'PAPAYA', 'PINEAPPLE']) -->

+Note the use of different naming conventions: `loud_fruits` uses snake_case, and `toUpperCase` uses camelCase.

 Now, compare it with the same code using camelCase:

 <!-- let console = { log: vi.fn() } -->